HanInformatics/hello-world/README.md

 # hello-world

-"If you want to build a ship, don't drum up people to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea." - Antoine de Saint-Exupery -
+"The time for action is now.
+It's never too late to do something." - Antoine de Saint-Exupery -

 Read more at: https://www.brainyquote.com/quotes/antoine_de_saintexupery_121261